Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-drivetrain-components.typ

   #nb_heading([Motor Cartridge], level: 1)

   Motor cartridges go inside the motors, and dictate the motors RPM.
-  #nb_admonition(type: "note")[
+  #nb_admonition(
+    type: "note",
+  )[
     This does not change the power of a motor, only its torque to speed ratio.
     ]

   There are three different types of cartridges, each with differing speeds.
   - Blue (600 RPM)